Preamble

 3. Acknowledge all assistance received, including help from friends or others in terms of proofreading, suggestions or information.

-4. Do not submit work that is not entirely yours i.e., use of another student’s essay, use of a downloaded essay from the ‘Net’, use of an assignment purchased from a service/agency.
+4. Do not submit work that is not entirely yours, i.e., use of another student's essay, use of a downloaded essay from the Internet, use of an assignment purchased from a service/agency.

-5. Do not cite in your bibliography any books, articles or other sources e.g., including the world wide web, which you have not used for the assignment in question.
+5. Do not cite in your bibliography any books, articles or other sources, including the Internet, which you have not used for the assignment in question.

 6. Do not lend your work to other students unless you feel certain they will not use it dishonestly.

-9. If you submit an assignment by sliding it under an instructor’s office door (not recommended), confirm the next day or as soon as you can that the assignment was received.
+10. If you submit an assignment by sliding it under an instructor's office door (not recommended), confirm the next day or as soon as you can that the assignment was received.
 Make a note of the actual time and date of submission.
+Better yet deliver it to the general office and have it signed for by the staff.

-10. The assignment you prepare for one course should not be used for a different course.
-This is called ‘duplicate submission’.
+11. The assignment you prepare for one course must not be resubmitted in whole or in part at any time.
+This is called 'duplicate submission'.

-What to do if you know or suspect someone else of cheating
+What to do if you know or suspect someone else of dishonesty

-Anyone who suspects someone else of committing a scholastic offense has several choices:
+Anyone who suspects someone else of committing a scholastic violation has several choices:

 • talk about your suspicions with the other person